colossatr0n/osxnav/README.md

 # osxnav
-A keynav replacement for osx.
+A keynav replacement for osx written in Rust.
 Inspired by keynav and xeasymotion.
+Mostly just a fun project to work on.

 (notes) overwrite method:
 http://sasheldon.com/rust-objc/objc/declare/index.html